tomjoht/documentation-theme-jekyll/pages/formatting/adding_tooltips.md

 title: Adding tooltips
 permalink: /adding_tooltips/
-tags: []
+tags: [formatting]
-keywords:
+keywords: popovers
-audience:
+audience: writers, designers
-last_updated:
+last_updated: May 8, 2015
-summary:
+summary: "You can add tooltips to your content.
+These tooltips work well for glossary definitions."
 ---
 {% include linkrefs.html %}
 =======

 ## permalink: /adding_tooltips/

-You can add tooltips to your content.
-Because this theme is built on Bootstrap, you can simply use a specific attribute on an element to insert a tooltip. &nbsp;test...
+Because this theme is built on Bootstrap, you can simply use a specific attribute on an element to insert a tooltip.

 Suppose you have a glossary.yml file inside your _data folder.
 You could pull in that glossary definition like this: